microamp/chloey/README.md

 ## License

-Copyright © 2014 James Nah
+Copyright © 2014 Sangho Na

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.